The New York Times Climate Hub

 The New York Times set out to create one of the largest side events of COP26 in Glasgow 2021.
 During nine days, the conference featured renowned speakers, ambitious panelists, art exhibitions and creative content for what undoubtedly was one of the most important climate conferences to date.

-The objective was to create a relaxing yet energizing space for vital conversations about our future, while building recognition for The New York Times as a force for change that supports and communicates scientific, environmental, social and financial solutions that directly address the mounting climate emergency.
+The objective of activation was to create a relaxing yet energizing space for vital conversations about our future, while building recognition for The New York Times as a force for change that supports and communicates scientific, environmental, social and financial solutions that directly address the mounting climate emergency.

 We were given a few keywords to guide us in the design — Dynamic — Hopeful — Powerful — Authoritative — Inspirational.
 We also wanted the logotype to symbolize the different themes at the conference events: "Water and Oceans", "Construction and Design", "Energy and Storage", "Food and Agriculture" and "Transport and Mobility".